talha-hmd/-ISE-Assignment-2/README.md

 # C++ Game Suite — Palindrome Checker, Hangman, Tic-Tac-Toe

-A collection of three small, beginner-friendly **C++ console games**, each built to demonstrate clean programming practices, modular design, and robustness.
+A collection of three small, beginner-friendly **C++ console games** for ISE Assignment, each built to demonstrate clean programming practices, modular design, and robustness.
 These projects were written for an **Introduction to Software Engineering (ISE)** course, focusing on:

 * **Anticipation of Change** — easily adaptable code
 * **Meaningful Variable Names** — clear and descriptive